iMayhem/Liorea/README.md

 ## <a name="introduction">🤖 Introduction</a>

-**Zenith** is an immersive virtual study environment designed to enhance productivity and focus.
+**Liorea** is an immersive virtual study environment designed to enhance productivity and focus.
 It brings users together in a shared digital space where they can track their study time, compete on leaderboards, and chat with peers.

-Built with performance and aesthetics in mind, Zenith features a modern, dark-themed UI with glassmorphism effects, offering tools like a synchronized Pomodoro timer, study analytics, and a personal journal.
+Built with performance and aesthetics in mind, Liorea features a modern, dark-themed UI with glassmorphism effects, offering tools like a synchronized Pomodoro timer, study analytics, and a personal journal.

 ## <a name="features">🚀 Features</a>